infinum/ios-handbook/Networking/Apiary and API call mocking.md

 Step 2

 * Give your API a name, your project name should be fine, and pick API format; You can choose between `Api Blueprint` and `Swagger`.
-If are not sure which format to pick, just go with the default.
+If you are not sure which format to pick, just go with the default.

 Step 3